Volunteer Income Tax Assistance (VITA)

 - Banking and financial counseling (appointment required)

-- Trained staff will help individuals complete the Free Application for Federal Student Aid (FAFSA) form with the completion of the tax return. (appointment required)
+- Trained staff will help individuals complete the Free Application for Federal Student Aid (FAFSA) form (appointment required)

 - Language services provided

-- Social Security cards or Individual Taxpayer Identification Number (ITIN) letters for all family members reported on the tax return (mandatory)
+- Social Security cards or Individual Taxpayer Identification Number (ITIN) cards for all family members (mandatory)

 - Bank account routing and account number for direct deposit